AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 The folder contains two objects named "ShoulderMotion" and "ElbowMotion", belonging to the "AnyKinEqSimpleDriver" class.

-An "AnyKinEqSimpleDriver" constrains the position of given measures to a given value at time = 0, and changes this position at constant velocity thereon.
+**All AnyBody drivers only work on the measures that are supplied to them.
+The "AnyKinEqSimpleDriver" used in this case, constrains the measure positions to a given value at time = 0 ("DriverPos") and changes this position at constant velocity thereon ("DriverVel").**

-These measures supplied to these drivers -  drivers are attached to joints, and therefore they drive joint rotations.
-But the same driver class could also be used to drive translations, for instance the cartesian position of a point.
+Since the measures supplied to the above drivers are joints, the drivers produce joint rotation.
+But the same driver class could be used to drive translations, for instance the cartesian position of a point.

-The lines
+.. note:: Since these drivers drive angles, the units are radians and
+    radians/sec.

+**The following lines assign the shoulder and elbow joint angle measures to the respective drivers.
+Standard AnyBody joints created using classes such as "AnyRevoluteJoint", "AnySphericalJoint" etc. automatically function as measures.
+More customized measures can be created using classes such as "AnyKinLinear", "AnyKinRotational" etc.
+(see** :doc:`*this lesson* <../The_mechanical_elements/lesson4>`).:

 .. code-block:: AnyScriptDoc